Let’s talk about website security.

 You may be thinking, “I use WordPress, one of the most popular platforms available.
 I’m sure they’ve got me covered.”
 And you’re right: the WordPress development team is doing a stellar job employing the latest security techniques to keep your site safe.

 However, the software behind WordPress is only one piece of the security puzzle.
-You also need to consider other parts, like the login page, username, and password for your site.
+You also need to consider other parts, like the login page, username, and password for your site’s admin account.
 Logins are often the most vulnerable piece of a site’s security armor.
 If you don’t have a secure login, there isn’t much that WordPress developers or security experts can do for you.

 Longer, stronger passwords equal better security

-You may have heard this before: choosing a good password is the first step towards good security.
+You may have heard this before, but it bears repeating: choosing a good password is the first step towards good security.

-Contrary to popular belief, the best passwords do not contain cryptic characters, a capital letter, and a number.
+Contrary to popular belief, most websites’ password creation prompts, and every “baby’s first password” tutorial, the best passwords do not contain cryptic characters, a capital letter, and a number.
 The most secure passwords are simply long.
 Security experts agree that longer passwords are harder to crack, according to The Guardian.

-Adding punctuation and nuances are great additions to a password, but length should come first.
+Adding punctuation and typographical nuances are great additions to a password, but length should come first.
 It’s helpful to use a password management tool such as LastPass or 1Password that will generate passwords for you, in addition to keeping track of them and auto-filling them into sites you trust.
 That way, you will have the most secure passwords possible without needing to remember them all.
+This has the additional advantage of meaning you can logout without needing to check the site’s own “remember me” box, or worrying about not being able to log back in again – your password management tool has you covered.

 Only remember one password with Secure Sign On (SSO) services